5218 Patrick Rd,

 Rick Smith

-Turning Stone is home to three 18-hole par-72 golf courses.
-The Shenendoah course (7129 yds from back tees) and Kaluhyat course (7105 yds) share the same clubhouse alongside the resort.
-The Atunyote course (7315 yds) is located 3 mi from the main resort.
-Also at the resort is the player-friendly, 9-hole, par-36 Pleasant Knolls course (3338 yds from back tees) and the 9-hole par-27 Sandstone Hollow course comprising a collection of Rick Smith designed par-3 holes.
+Turning Stone's three 18-hole par-72 golf courses: Shenendoah course (7129 yds from back tees) and Kaluhyat course (7105 yds), which share the same clubhouse at the resort.
+The Atunyote course (7315 yds) is located 3 mi from main resort.
+Also at the resort is the player-friendly, nine-hole Pleasant Knolls course (par-36; 3338 yds from back tees) and nine-hole Sandstone Hollow course, a collection of Rick Smith designed par-3 holes.

 43.117682